 The Stroget is one of the cities main high streets.
 With beautiful architecture, shops, and restaurants it’s definitely worth checking out.

 A few things I wanted to do, but I ran out of time, would have included visiting Frederiksborg Castle, The National Aquarium, going on a Canals Boat Tour, visiting The Maritime Museum and the Carlsberg museum.
-Some of these attractions are out of the city, so you’d probably need half a day with the transportation.
+Some of these attractions are out of the city, so you’d probably need half a day with transportation.

 For lots more ideas of things to do in and around Copenhagen visit www.visitcopenhagen.com.
-Have you ever tried or seen any of the suggestions above, or do you recommend anything else?
-Please leave a comment.

 Need a hotel in Copenhagen?
-Start your search below.